lperez31/metwork_getting_started/1_installation.md

 ## Installation

-For this tutorial, we are going to start with a fresh CentOS 7 VM.
-If it's not a fresh CentOS, it should also work of course.
+For this tutorial, we are going to start with a fresh CentOS 7 virtual machine.
+The virtual machine should have at least 6GB RAM and 10GB disk.
+MetWork Framework can run with much less RAM but we are going to do a full install, including administration tools.

+Your virtual machine should have access to the Internet.
+On a CentOS VM, you might need to activate the Internet access from 'Applications / System tools / Settings / Network'.

 First, register the MetWork Framework stable repository.
 Login as root, copy the following command and paste it in a terminal.